Andrei Tarkovsky: Cinematic style

 In a 1962 interview, Tarkovsky argued: "All art, of course, is intellectual, but for me, all the arts, and cinema even more so, must above all be emotional and act upon the heart."
 His films are characterized by metaphysical themes, extremely long takes, and images often considered by critics to be of exceptional beauty.
 Recurring motifs are dreams, memory, childhood, running water accompanied by fire, rain indoors, reflections, levitation, and characters re-appearing in the foreground of long panning movements of the camera.
 He once said: "Juxtaposing a person with an environment that is boundless, collating him with a countless number of people passing by close to him and far away, relating a person to the whole world, that is the meaning of cinema."

 Tarkovsky incorporated levitation scenes into several of his films, most notably Solaris.
 To him these scenes possess great power and are used for their photogenic value and magical inexplicability.
 Water, clouds, and reflections were used by him for their surreal beauty and photogenic value, as well as their symbolism, such as waves or the forms of brooks or running water.
 Bells and candles are also frequent symbols.
 These are symbols of film, sight and sound, and Tarkovsky's film frequently has themes of self-reflection.

 Tarkovsky developed a theory of cinema that he called "sculpting in time".
 By this he meant that the unique characteristic of cinema as a medium was to take our experience of time and alter it.
 Unedited movie footage transcribes time in real time.
 By using long takes and few cuts in his films, he aimed to give the viewers a sense of time passing, time lost, and the relationship of one moment in time to another.

 Up to, and including, his film Mirror, Tarkovsky focused his cinematic works on exploring this theory.
-After Mirror, he announced that he would focus his work on exploring the dramatic unities proposed by Aristotle: a concentrated action, happening in one place, within the span of a single day.
+After Mirror, he announced that he would focus his work on exploring the dramatic unities proposed by Aristotle: a single concentrated action, happening in a single place, within the span of a single day.